 Having a Building Survey or Homebuyers Report undertaken on your property is imperative for any purchase so that you, as a buyer can feel secure.
-It ensures your knowledge that the property is in a suitable condition for purchase and that you are aware of any issues with the property before you take ownership.
+It helps to ensure you that the property is in a suitable condition for purchase and that you are aware of as many issues with the property as possible before you take ownership.

 Often people can be misinformed that the Mortgage Valuation undertaken by the lender when taking out a mortgage is a Survey, which is incorrect and will tell you very little about the condition of the property or future liabilities.

-A Survey will often save you, the buyer, money by identifying any potential issues with the property before any legal obligation to pay the sale price, protecting you from inheriting these issues & extra costs upon purchase.
+A Survey will often save you, the buyer, money by identifying potential issues with the property before any legal obligation to purchase, protecting you from inheriting these issues & associated costs upon occupation.

 What type of report to get?